 TABLE OF CONTENTS

-Allies are people who chose to support faculty, staff and students who are gay, lesbian bisexual or transgendered (GLBT).
-Upon joining this group, ALLIES are given a rainbow triangle shaped decal or emblem to let others know that they support GLBT people.
-The decals or emblems will ONLY be issued to individuals, not departments or offices, so that GLBT people can feel assured that they will receive support from the individuals displaying the rainbow triangle.
+Allies are people who chose to support faculty, staff and students who are lesbian, gay, bisexual, transgender, queer, or other sexual and gender minorities (LGBTQ+).
+Upon joining this group, ALLIES are given a rainbow triangle shaped decal or emblem to let others know that they support LGBTQ+ people.
+The decals or emblems will ONLY be issued to individuals, not departments or offices, so that LGBTQ+ people can feel assured that they will receive support from the individuals displaying the rainbow triangle.

 Gilbert Baker is credited as being the creator of the original Rainbow Flag in 1978 in response for a request for a symbol that could be used year round.
 The first rainbow design had eight colors: hot pink for sex, red for life, orange for healing, yellow for sun, green for serenity with nature, turquoise for art, indigo for harmony and violet for spirit.
 Not all of the colors were readily available, so some were dropped and others were changed leaving the current six stripe version of red, orange, yellow, green, blue, and violet.
 The use of the triangle comes from WWII when prisoners of the Nazis were made to wear them to designate what group they belonged to.